aragon/hack/docs/os-3-ref.md

 	current block at the time of execution.
 This allows for setting up timelocks on time.
 	- `SENDER_PARAM_ID` (`id = 202`): Sets comparison value to the sender of the call.
-	(Currently useless because of [this issue]())
+	(Currently useless)
-	- `ORACLE_PARAM_ID` (`id = 203`): Checks with an oracle at the address in the *argument value* and returns whether it returned true or false (no comparison with arg).
+	- `ORACLE_PARAM_ID` (`id = 203`): Checks with an oracle at the address in the *argument value* and returns whether it returned true or false (no comparison with the `argument value`).
 	- `LOGIC_OP_PARAM_ID` (`id = 204`): Evaluates a logical operation and returns
-	true or false depending on its result (no comparison with arg).
+	true or false depending on its result (no comparison with the `argument value`).
 	- `PARAM_VALUE_PARAM_ID` (`id = 205`): Uses value as return.
 Commonly used with
-	the `RET` operation, to just return a value.
+	the `RET` operation to just return a value.
 If the value in the param is greater than 0, it will evaluate to true, otherwise it will return false.
 - **Operation type** (`uint8`): Determines what operation is made to compare the value fetched using the argument ID or the argument value.
 For all comparisons,